-This means that your passwords, private messages, browsing history, online banking information, and other personal information are passed through the VPN tunnel and encrypted by undecipherable code.
+This means that all internet traffic including your passwords, private messages, browsing history, online banking information, and other personal information is passed through the VPN tunnel and encrypted by undecipherable code.
 Most premium VPNs utilize military-grade AES-256 bit encryption to ensure your personal data remains hidden and completely secure.

 This effectively means that any login requests will be encrypted and sent through the VPN when you log into your online banking account or email account.
 During every step of every internet process, the VPN will encrypt your data.

 How Much Anonymity Does a VPN Service Offer?

 When it comes to the internet, there are ranging levels of anonymity.
 The amount of information that is exposed about your identity online depends on a few factors.
 However, the only way to protect your location and identity on the internet is to use a premium VPN.

 Although a VPN connection may not be completely secure all of the time, and it may not offer 100% anonymity, it will greatly enhance your internet privacy and security.
 Without a VPN, all of your online data, activities, and browsing history are exposed for anyone, including cybercriminals, your Internet Service Provider, and other third parties to see.